 Another early writer described the abandoned palace as having been taken possession of by ghosts and that “frightful tales [were] being told and believed of nocturnal daemon orgies amidst those doleful splendors.”

 But the royal Korean family wasn’t the only one to live in haunted splendor.
 Many of the first Westerners in Seoul lived in the homes of Korean officials who had been murdered during the unrest in 1882.

 These homes were said to be haunted by their former occupants and thus unattractive to anyone but the Westerners.
 The reputation of the homes made them quite affordable and, as none of the Westerners had seen a ghost, a great subject for conversation.

 During the late Joseon period, ghosts were also said to haunt the streets of Seoul—especially in the Jongno area where doomed criminals were marched through the streets on their way to their executions.

 Perhaps even stranger than the ghosts of the condemned were the foreign ghosts.
 One ghost with blond hair, blue eyes, and dark red lips roamed the streets mimicking a child crying.
 Many believed the ghost was seeking Korean children so that it could kill them and gain power from their young lives.

 In 1918 a strange story appeared in a newspaper.
 The story goes that there was an old woman was roaming the countryside in the evening in search of children.
 Approaching her young victims, she assured them that she was a fortune teller that could foretell their futures by licking their hands with her tongue.

-The naïve children would submit their hands for her foul tongue and would promptly die.
+The naïve children would submit their hands to her foul tongue and would promptly die.
 Mothers began to lock their gates in the evenings to prevent the visits from this woman who was later identified as a nine-tailed fox.